Birth, Sato Bon

 That impulse has never stopped.

-Art began as a necessity: before language could carry complex meaning across time, images could; before institutions could transmit values, symbols did.
+Art began as a necessity: before there were words for it, there were images, art was the first technology for keeping meaning alive.
 The cave paintings at Lascaux, horses and bison rendered with extraordinary precision some 17,000 years ago, were purely functional: ways of understanding, preserving, and transmitting what mattered most to the people who made them.

 Lascaux cave painting, France, 17,000 to 20,000 years old

-As civilizations scaled, art scaled with them.
-Egypt, Mesopotamia, China, Rome each used it to consolidate power, communicate belief, and define who they were to themselves and to others.
+Every civilization that wanted to last used art to say so.
 Pharaohs built colossal statues to make their authority feel cosmic and inevitable.
-The Church filled its cathedrals with frescoes and stained glass to teach, control, and convert a largely illiterate population.
+The Church filled its cathedrals with frescoes and stained glass to teach, stir the soul, and convert a largely illiterate population.

 In the East, the tradition diverged.
 Chinese landscape scrolls and Japanese woodblock prints pursued harmony with the natural world rather than dominion over it.
 Where Western art placed the human figure at the center, Eastern art situated it within a larger order, smaller against mountains, dwarfed by water, at home in impermanence.
-Philosophies and ways of life rendered in brushstrokes.
+Philosophies and ways of life rendered in brushstrokes and immersion in the natural world.

 Wang Xi Meng, A Thousand Li of Rivers and Mountains

 Then the modern movement arrived and broke the frame entirely.
-Impressionism dissolved solid form into light and atmosphere; Expressionism turned inward, making raw emotion the subject itself; Cubism fractured the single viewpoint, insisting that reality is multiple and simultaneous.
-Every shift in style was a shift in philosophy, a new claim about what reality is and how we perceive it.
+Impressionism dissolved solid form into light and atmosphere; Expressionism turned inward, making raw emotion the subject; Cubism fractured the single viewpoint, insisting that reality is multiple and simultaneous.
+Every shift in style was a shift in philosophy and culture, a new claim about what reality is and how we perceive it.

 Claude Monet, Impression, Sunrise, 1872